Home Critical Thinking Loading Dysfunction!

 Loading Dysfunction!

-I see more and more fitness and rehab professionals promoting the message of ‘don’t load a dysfunction’ and it annoys the hell out of me.
-This mantra displays a complete lack of understanding of the complexities of human movement, the multifactorial nature of injuries and pain, and the many uncertainties of rehab and recovery.
-Not to mention that no one can tell you what the hell a dysfunction actually is.
+I am seeing more and more social media rehab and fitness gurus promoting the ‘don’t load a dysfunction’ message and it annoys the hell out of me.
+Personally, I think this mantra displays a complete lack of understanding around the complexities of human movement, the uncertainties and the multifactorial nature of injury, pathology and pain.
+Not to mention that no one and I mean no one can tell you with any certainty and even less robust evidence what is a movement dysfunction actually is.

-This message also has some negative and possibly harmful ramifications for those who love to exercise but even more annoyingly creates unnecessary barriers and restrictions for those who don’t like to exercise.
-So I want to spend the next 5 minutes discussing why I think many of these influential, well-known, and highly respected fitness and rehab professionals are wrong, and make a case for why we should be actually loading these so-called ‘dysfunctions’.
+I also think this message has negative and even harmful ramifications for many people who exercise and even more annoyingly creates unnecessary barriers and restrictions to those who don’t exercise.
+So I want to spend the next 10 minutes explaining why I think these influential well known, and highly respected therapists and trainers are barking up the wrong tree with this message, and make the case for why I think we should actually load so-called dysfunctions.

-So first what is a ‘dysfunctional’ movement?
-Despite many claims, we actually have very little evidence that tells us what movements, activities or exercises are bad, dangerous, or harmful for us… if indeed there are any at all.
+The main issue I have with this ‘don’t load a dysfunction’ mantra is that it assumes we know what is and what isn’t ‘dysfunctional’ movement.
+Despite many claims, we actually have very little evidence that tells us what movements, tasks, or activities are bad, dangerous, harmful, or dysfunctional.

-The notion that we can tell what is good or bad movement just by looking at it is frankly nonsense.
-This overly simplistic and reductionist way of classifying human movement based on an individual’s observation alone needs to stop.
+The notion that these so-called ‘experts’ can tell what is good or bad, normal or abnormal, functional or dysfunctional movement just by observing it is frankly nonsense.
+This overly simplistic and reductionist way of thinking about and classifying human movement based on individuals observation alone needs to be questioned and challenged a lot more.

 The Individual

-So when assessing any movement we need to recognise that we are all built differently and come in all different shapes and sizes and so we can not all move the same.
-Variations in our skeletal structure and geometry such as limb length and joint shape and angulation will influence how we move.
-For example, femoral length and pelvic geometry hugely affects how an individual squats as shown below (ref, ref).
+When assessing any movement we need to recognise that we are all different shapes, sizes, and have different angulations and lengths of our bones and joints.
+Because of this, we can not all move the same.
+Variations in skeletal structure and geometry such as limb length and joint angulations will influence how someone moves.
+For example, femoral length, as well as pelvic geometry, affects how an individual squats (ref, ref).

-So just because some ‘movement specialist’ with short femurs, open hip sockets, and a touch of genetic hypermobility can fold up like a deck chair when they squat… don’t think you will ever be able to if your bony geometry and genetics are completely different!
-And just because some ‘supple leopard’ can reach up between their shoulder blades and scratch the back of their own eyeballs, don’t think you will be able to if your shoulder and thoracic bony geometry won’t allow it (ref, ref).
+Just because some guru with a touch of hypermobility can fold up like a deck chair when they squat doesn’t mean you will be able to if your bony geometry won’t allow it!
+Just because some Supple Leopard can reach up between their shoulder blades and scratch the back of their own eyeballs, don’t think you will be able to if your shoulder and thoracic bony geometry won’t allow it (ref, ref).

-It is important to recognise that what may look like ‘dysfunctional’ movement could be due to very non-modifiable genetic and or skeletal factors.
-However, this is very difficult to determine clinically without a lot of detailed, expensive, and unnecessary scanning and imaging, but it should always be considered nonetheless.
+It is important to recognise that what may look like a ‘dysfunctional’ movement could be due to very non-modifiable genetic and or skeletal factors.
+This is difficult to determine clinically without a lot of detailed, expensive, and unnecessary scanning and imaging, but it should always be considered nonetheless.

 The Task

-Our movements are also hugely affected by the task being done, and again this tends to be ignored by many movement gurus.
-For example, how an individual bends over to pick up a box of tissues from the floor will be, and should be, completely different from how they bend over to pick up a concrete slab from the floor.
+Our movement is also largely affected by the task being done, and again this tends to be ignored or forgotten by the movement gurus.
+For example, how an individual bends over to pick up a box of tissues of the floor will be, and should be completely different from how they bend over to pick up a concrete slab or a 150kg barbell from the floor.

-Having someone move the same way regardless of the task’s intensity, speed, and purpose is simply batshit crazy, yet its something I see being promoted by many every day.
-You simply do not need to bend over the same way to do everything, in fact, this is inefficient and not functional.
+Having someone move the same way regardless of the task is simply batshit crazy, yet something I see being promoted by these movement gurus.
+You simply do not need to bend over the same way to do everything, in fact, this is inefficient and ridiculous.

-Variation in movement patterns is perversely something a lot of ‘movement specialists; understand or feel comfortable with.
-And movement variation occurs all the time and depending on the task and the load is much more useful than movement restriction (ref, ref).
+Movement variation is actually something a lot of movement gurus don’t understand or feel comfortable with.
+This is a shame as movement variation, within reason, and depending on the task and the load is far more useful in most circumstances than movement restriction (ref, ref).

-However, do not get fooled into the common belief that applying these movement constraints magically or significantly reduces the risk of injury.
-Many of our common assumptions about injury risk are being challenged more and more, with many studies in occupational manual handling showing how postural ergonomic and lifting advice doesn’t significantly reduce the incidence of back pain as we first thought, and in fact, may even be contributing to it. (ref, ref, ref, ref)
+However, some of our most common assumptions about the risk of injury and pain on movements are being challenged more and more, with studies in occupational manual handling showing our postural alignment and lifting advice may not be as helpful as we first thought, and may even be harmful. (ref, ref, ref, ref)

 The Environment